Zamiell/isaac-faq/save-data-manager.md

 <br>

-## Can the IsaacScript save data manager be used in Lua?
+## How do I use the IsaacScript save data manager?

-Yes.
-It can be used in both TypeScript and [Lua](https://isaacscript.github.io/main/isaacscript-in-lua).
+- In TypeScript, it's built-in: just start typing `saveDataManager` and it will auto-import.
+- In Lua, it's as simple as [copy-pasting ISC into your project](https://isaacscript.github.io/main/isaacscript-in-lua) and calling `isc:saveDataManager()`.

 <br>